outlandishideas/kasia/README.md

 ### Why?

-The JSON returned from WP-API contains such things as objects with a single property (e.g. objects with `rendered`), and meta data property names prefixed with an underscore (e.g. `_links`).
+The JSON returned from WP-API contains such things as objects with a single property (e.g. objects with `rendered`) and meta data property names prefixed with an underscore (e.g. `_links`).

 ### What changes should I be aware of?